 "THE HULDRA" - PHOTOGRAPHY BOOK (2021)

-And you'd think that would shake her off - that I'd be rid the huldra-fascination and move on.
-But, the old words proved true: Once she gets hold of you, she won't let go.
+And you'd think that would shake her off - that I'd be rid the huldra and move on.
+But, the folklore proved true: Once she gets hold of you, she won't let go.
 So years later, our most beloved and feared creature in the Norwegian folklore, grabbed ahold yet again.
-First with my short film "Heim" (2017), then now - with my third and final huldra-project, a 500-paged photography book, titled, well, "The Huldra".

 "THANK YOU FOR SEEING ME."

 I set out to make a photography book portraying the folklore creature herself, in all kinds of traditional and modern setting.
 The old folklore stories and creatures have always fascinated me, and the huldra in particular - perhaps because she's the most complex of them all, being quite similiar to us humans.
 And that very human essence turned this project into something more than just fiction.

 Over 100 local models within the small region of Helgeland have signed on for this project - something I find both impressive and terrifying.
 Impressed by the will, and terrified of the trust given to me.
 'Cause none of the models are payed.
 They're all part of the project for different reasons, ranging from why-the-hell-not to getting past personal issues and traumas; shattered body image, eating disorders, self-harm and abuse.